coder/terraform-provider-coderd/docs/resources/provisioner_key.md

 ### Optional

-- `tags` (Map of String) The tags that the provisioner will accept jobs for.
+- `tags` (Map of String) The tags that provisioners connected with this key will accept jobs for.

 ### Read-Only

-- `key` (String, Sensitive) A provisionerkey key for Coder.
+- `key` (String, Sensitive) The acquired provisioner key